 You can determine the appropriate form of the schemaName, queryName and viewName parameters by using the Query Schema Browser

-To view the Query Schema Browser, go to the upper right corner of the screen and click Admin
+To view the Query Schema Browser, go to the folder of interest and select (Admin) > Developer Links > Schema Browser

 The Query Schema Browser shows the list of schemas (and thus schemaNames) available in this container.
 Identify the schemaName of interest and move on to finding possible queryNames (see "Query List" section below).Example: